Itential-Pre-Builts/AWS-EC2-REST/documentation/Detach and Delete Internet Gateways by VPC - AWS.md

 ### Entry Point IAP Component

-The primary IAP component to run this Workflow Project is listed below:
+The primary IAP component to run **Detach and Delete Internet Gateways by VPC - AWS** is listed below:

 <table>
   <thead>